Why are Visual Motor Skills Important?

-What is Visual Motor Control?
+What are Visual Motor Skills?

-Difficulties with Visual Motor Control
+What do Difficulties with Visual Motor Skills Look Like?

 Would you like to learn more about pediatric occupational therapy in Chicago?